 Scope

 Proposals should compare the use of currently available (pharmacological as well as non-pharmacological) healthcare interventions in adults.
 While there is no restriction on the diseases or interventions to be the focus of proposals, preference will be given to proposals focusing on interventions with high public health relevance, i.e. interventions addressing conditions that are particularly frequent, have a high negative impact on the quality of life of the individual and/or are associated with significant costs or where savings can be achieved.
 Given the focus on existing interventions, proposals will aim to contribute to decisions about the discontinuation of interventions that are less effective or cost-effective than others.
+Comprehensively to define a patients partnership and its impact on the output/outcome of the treatment.
 A comprehensive array of clinical and safety parameters, as well as health and socio-economic outcomes (e.g. quality of life, patient mortality, morbidity, costs, and performance of the health system) for chosen populations should be assessed.
 Agreed core outcome sets (COS) should be used as endpoints in conditions where they already exist, in other cases efforts should be made to agree on such COS.
 Randomised controlled trials, pragmatic trials, observational studies, large scale databases and meta-analyses may be considered for this topic.
 The study population should address gender balance where relevant.

 Expected Impact